rlt3/Dialogue/README.md

 ## Crash course

+In my opinion, the best way to understand something is to first watch someone use it, but first there are a couple things to know before moving forward:

-A Script is just a Lua module.
+* A Script is just a Lua module.
 The modules only have two requirements: 1) When loaded it returns a table and 2) the table must have a `new` field set.

-I might have a 'Window' script which I put in exactly one Actor and is just an API.
-But then I have the 'Draw' Script which I want on a lot of Actors to tell the 'Window' to draw.
-When I give the 'Draw' script to different Actors, I pass along a different set of coordinates for each -- `{'draw', 40, 20}`, `{'draw', 1, 1}`.
+* Messages are the only way to communicate between Scripts.

+Here's a little brainstorming on how I would try and build a game.

 ### Game

-In my opinion, the best way to understand something is to first watch someone use it.
-Here's a little brainstorming on how I would try and build a game.

 Since actors are just empty containers that you fill with Scripts, here's what a player might look like in my mind: